On the symmetries in the dynamics of wide two-layer neural networks

-Since, as shown above, any odd predictor turns out to be linear because of the symmetries of ReLU, in this context, the best one can expect is thus to learn the best linear predictor. \paragraph{Exponential convergence for linear networks.} \looseness=-1 We are thus reduced to studying the dynamics of linear networks (which in our case are infinitely wide), which is an interesting object of study its own right (\citealp{ji2018gradient} show a result similar to our result below in the finite-width case).
+\paragraph{Exponential convergence for linear networks.} \looseness=-1 We are thus reduced to studying the dynamics of linear networks (which in our case are infinitely wide), which is an interesting object of study its own right (Ji and Telegarsky~\cite{ji2018gradient} show a result similar to our result below in the finite-width case with the logistic loss on a binary classification task).
 In this case, the Wasserstein GF~\eqref{eq:w-gf} (with ReLU replaced by $\frac{1}{2} \text{id}_{\mathbb{R}^d}$) is defined for more general input distributions $\mathbb{P} \in \mathcal{P}_2(\mathbb{R}^d)$ (\eg, empirical measures) and target functions $f^*$.
 The objective in this context is thus to learn: